How to Help Elderly Parents From a Distance: 7 Tips

 If your parents own property, gather documents related to mortgages, deeds, and property tax information.
 This information will help you manage their assets, pay bills on time, and address any property-related legal issues.

 If your parents don't have copies of their property deeds, you can obtain them from the local county recorder's office or registrar of deeds.
 You can usually request copies in person, by mail, or through their online services.
-There may be a small fee for obtaining these documents.

 Try Trustworthy today.